33 Things To Do with Los Angeles Babies Before They Turn 1

 Waiting for the other parachute to drop...
 Photo by the author

-Classes and Storytimes for Babies in LA
+Classes and Storytime for Babies in Los Angeles

-21. Take a Swimming Class
+21. Swimming Class

-22. Also ... music classes, yoga classes, and more
+22. Music classes, yoga classes, and more

-We have been attending Lovebug and Me music classes since my daughter was three months old.
-Even though she couldn’t sing or stand or dance, her eyes would light up being surrounded by music and other kids.
+We started attending Lovebug and Me music classes when my daughter was three months old.
+Even though she couldn’t sing or stand or dance, her eyes would light up when surrounded by music and other kids.
 Since I introduced her at such a young age, it remains one of our favorite things to do together.
-But there are lots of classes all over town, and most will give you a free trial class to find the one right for you.
-In addition to music classes, Los Angeles has movement, yoga, sensory, and pretty much any class for babies you could dream up.

 23. Hear a story at your local library or bookstore